USB killer: Malicious use

 In April 2019, a student at College of Saint Rose in Albany, New York pleaded guilty to destroying 66 computers in his college using a USB killer.
 He also destroyed seven computer monitors and computer-enhanced podiums.
 He was sentenced to 12 months in prison, followed by a year of supervised release.
 He was ordered to pay $58,471 in restitution.

 Mouse version

-There are also computer mice with a built-in USB killer.
-The idea was born at the Silesian University of Technology in Poland.
+There are also computer mice with built-in USB killers.
+The proof-of-concept was invented at the Silesian University of Technology in Poland, which patented it.